-Cell Phone/Apple Watch/Wireless Ear Buds (or similar) Policy:
+Cell Phone/Apple Watch/Wireless Earbuds (or similar) Policy:

-Any cell phone brought to school must remain in the student's locker or backpack and be powered OFF.
-Cell phones may not be used during school hours.
+Any cell phone/Apple Watch (or similar device) brought to school must remain in the student's locker or backpack and be powered OFF.
+Cell phones/apple watches (or similar devices) may not be used during school hours.
 This includes the hours that a class may be on a field trip, unless specific directions are given by a teacher.
 If cell phones are used before or after school hours, calls must be made outside of the school buildings.
 If a cell phone or any electronic communication device is confiscated for misuse of the above policy, the device must be picked up in the school office by a parent/guardian.

-Student Life

-Homework Policy
+Student Life Homework Policy